 The world's highest peak, Mt.
 Everest, at 8,848-meter is one of the mesmerizing wonders of nature which is beyond human words.
-The outstanding view of the Himalayan range of Mount Everest will keep everyone spell bounded.
-Being the highest summit in the earth, the popularity of this peak all around the world.
-The majority of the total population of earth dream is to reach the top of Everest.
+The outstanding view of the Himalayan range of Mount Everest will keep everyone spellbound.
+Being the highest summit on the earth, the popularity of this peak all around the world.
+The majority of the total population of earth's dream is to reach the top of Everest.
 Reaching here and standing on the highest peak will make you feel like you have achieved the top of the world.
-Climbing the highest summit is worthy of all the hurdles face before and provides the absolute joys of adventure unattainable to human beings.
+Climbing the highest summit is worthy of all the hurdles faced before and provides the absolute joys of adventure unattainable to human beings.

 Tilicho lake is one of the most beautiful lakes in Nepal.
 It is the highest lake in the world situated at the height of 4919m above sea level.
-The lake lies on one of the world’s classic trekking trail; Annapurna Circuit Trek.
-The scenery of the Tilicho Lake is so mesmerizing and seems as if the lakes blends with bluish skies to meet with each other.
+The lake lies on one of the world’s classic trekking trails; Annapurna Circuit Trek.
+The scenery of Tilicho Lake is so mesmerizing and seems as if the lakes blend with bluish skies to meet with each other.

-Machhapuchhrealso is known as Mt.
-Fishtail is a glorious mountain in Annapurna Himalayan Range situated in the north-central part of Nepal.
-From Pokhara which is the commercial hub and a beautiful city of lake of the region, this peak is 25 km north.
+Machhapuchhre is also known as Mt.
+Fishtail is a glorious mountain in the Annapurna Himalayan Range situated in the north-central part of Nepal.
+From Pokhara which is the commercial hub and a beautiful city of the lake of the region, this peak is 25 km north.
 As revered by the local people this peak is sacred to the Hindu greatest deity- Lord Shiva and hence is off-limits to climb.
-The mountain double summits resemble the tail of fishtail and hence it is named Mt.
+The mountain double summits resemble the tail of a fishtail and hence it is named Mt.
 Fishtail.
-This sacred summit is also nicknamed as “Matterhorn of Nepal”.
+This sacred summit is also nicknamed the “Matterhorn of Nepal”.

-The eighth highest mountain peak in the world at the elevation of 8163-meter, Mountain Manaslu, is located in the Mansir Himal, part of Nepalese Himalayas.
+The eighth highest mountain peak in the world at an elevation of 8163-meter, Mountain Manaslu, is located in the Mansir Himal, part of the Nepalese Himalayas.
 The name Manaslu is derivative from Manasa which means “Mountain of Spirit”.
 Located about forty miles east of Annapurna Range, it is the highest peak in the Lamjung district.
-The long ridges of the mountain of the Manaslu and the valley of the glacier is easily approachable from all direction.
+The long ridges of the mountain of the Manaslu and the valley of the glacier are easily approachable from all directions.
 From this location the views of the surrounding are heavenly.

-Situated at the elevation of 8586 meters, Kanchenjunga is the world's third-highest mountain peak after Mt.
+Situated at an elevation of 8586 meters, Kanchenjunga is the world's third-highest mountain peak after Mt.
 Everest and K2.
 This mighty Himalaya lies partly in Nepal and partly in Sikkim, India.
 The name Kanchenjunga means “Five Treasure of Snow”, which is named referring to Kanchenjunga’s five peaks.
-All the five summits of the Kanchenjunga summit is over 8540 meters high.
-Each of the five summits of Kanchenjunga represents the five repositories of God, which are: gold, silver, gems, grain and holy books.
+All the five summits of the Kanchenjunga summit are over 8540 meters high.
+Each of the five summits of Kanchenjunga represents the five repositories of God, which are: gold, silver, gems, grain, and holy books.
 Kanchenjunga Mountain is the world's most spectacular mountain, renowned as the queen of the mountains.
-The valley around the Kanchenjunga region offers the wonderful views of snow-capped mountains, landscapes and exotic scenarios of the Himalayas.
+The valley around the Kanchenjunga region offers wonderful views of snow-capped mountains, landscapes, and exotic scenarios of the Himalayas.

 Phewa lake is the second largest lake in Nepal, situated in the beautiful city of Pokhara.
-This lake is a central attraction for the tourist visiting Pokhara.
+This lake is a central attraction for tourists visiting Pokhara.
 The most fascinating part is the reflection of Mt.
-Fishtail on to the clear water of Phewa Lake.
+Fishtail onto the clear water of Phewa Lake.
 This magnificent view will sure to spellbound you.
 The whole city of Pokhara is built around this Phewa Lake.
-You can try Kayaking, paddle on a wooden boat or even go for swimming.
-In the middle of the Lake, holy Barahi Mandir (Temple) is situated.
+You can try Kayaking, paddle on a wooden boat, or even go swimming.
+In the middle of the Lake, the holy Barahi Mandir (Temple) is situated.

-Rara lake, at 3060 meters, is the largest Himalayan lake of Nepal situated in Mugu district in the far western region of Nepal.
+Rara lake, at 3060 meters, is the largest Himalayan lake in Nepal situated in the Mugu district in the far western region of Nepal.
 This lake is also one of the highest altitude lakes in the world, which lies in the valley surrounded by glorious mountain vistas and lush forests.
 This region is so beautiful that it will be a paradise for nature lovers.
-The whole lake is surrounded by long edges covered with temperate forest and alpine field enclosing high valleys.
+The whole lake is surrounded by long edges covered with temperate forest and alpine fields enclosing high valleys.

 Annapurna range is the series of the glorious Himalayas lying in the north-central part of Nepal.
 According to the myth, Annapurna is named after a Sanskrit origin which refers to “full of food’.
 This entire massif is considered to be the Goddess of Harvest.
-The Annapurna massif includes one peak over 8000-meter, thirteen peaks over 7000 meters and sixteen more over 6000 meters.
-This amazing massif is spread up to 55 Kilo-meter engulfing the Kaligandaki gorge on the west, Marshyangdi river in North-east and Pokhara on the west.
-The Annapurna range is enclosed by the Annapurna Sanctuary in the western end.
-In the past Annapurna massif were considered to be the world’s most dangerous mountains to climb.
+The Annapurna massif includes one peak over 8000-meter, thirteen peaks over 7000 meters, and sixteen more over 6000 meters.
+This amazing massif is spread up to 55 Kilo-meter engulfing the Kaligandaki gorge on the west, Marshyangdi river in the northeast, and Pokhara on the west.
+The Annapurna range is enclosed by the Annapurna Sanctuary at the western end.
+In the past Annapurna massif was considered to be the world’s most dangerous mountain to climb.

-Gosaikunda lake is one of the popular lakes of Nepal, which sits at an altitude of 4380m above sea level, in Rasuwa district.
-This alpine freshwater lake holds a religious significance and is a pilgrimage site of Hindus during Janai Purnima.
-According to Hindu mythology, this lake is an abode of Hindus deities, Goddess Gauri and Lord Shiva.
+Gosaikunda lake is one of the popular lakes of Nepal, which sits at an altitude of 4380m above sea level, in the Rasuwa district.
+This alpine freshwater lake holds religious significance and is a pilgrimage site for Hindus during Janai Purnima.
+According to Hindu mythology, this lake is an abode of Hindu deities, Goddess Gauri and Lord Shiva.